 Here’s a summary of what it may mean for your super.
 Keep in mind that it’s only part of a bigger picture when it comes to deciding whether you want to go part-time.

 What your employer contributes to your super

 Divisions 1 and 2

-Your employer contributes to Qantas Super to fund the defined benefit part of your super, so you don’t need worry about that side of things.
+Your employer contributes to Qantas Super to fund the defined benefit part of your super, and will continue to make contributions when you work part-time.
 Your employer also makes other contributions based on your super salary that count towards your super – so if you’re reducing your hours, and you’re earning less, you’ll get less in contributions from your employer for that part of your super.

 Divisions 3 and 15

-Your employer contributes to Qantas Super to fund your defined benefit, so you don’t need to worry about this side of things.
+Your employer contributes to Qantas Super to fund your defined benefit, and will continue to make contributions when you work part-time.

 Your employer contributes to your super based on your super salary.
 So if you’re reducing your hours, and you’re earning less, you’ll get less super from your employer.